CogReact: A Reinforced Framework to Model Human Cognitive Reaction Modulated by Dynamic Intervention: Model and Methodology

-Our framework comprises four key steps, as illustrated in Fig. \ref{f1}.
-In the initial step, we train a recurrent neural network (RNN)-based logical reasoning agent to proficiently solve the designated cognitive task.
-Following this, the second step involves the knowledge transfer from these trained agents to establish mappings from the RNN agent to human performance metrics.
+Inspired by exploratory analysis (Appendix \ref{appendix: dataset exploration}) and existing cognitive theories \cite{roseboom2019activity,yang2019task,mickey2014neural}, our framework comprises four key steps, as illustrated in Fig. \ref{fig: high-level framework}.
+In the initial step, we train a long short-term memory (LSTM)-based logical reasoning agent (termed math agent) to proficiently solve the designated cognitive task.
+Then the second step involves the knowledge transfer from these trained agents to establish mappings from the LSTM agent to human performance metrics.
 This results in human response time and accuracy for each trial.
 Moving to the third step, we employ a fine-grained Drift-Diffusion Model (DDM) to decode human performance, extracting detailed information about response time and accuracy.
 This step is pivotal in generating the evidence accumulation process (EA) reflective of the underlying cognitive mechanisms.
 In the final step, we introduce a deep reinforcement learning (DRL) agent to the framework.
 This agent plays a crucial role in simulating the impact of stimuli perturbation on the evidence accumulation process.
 By leveraging DRL, we can capture the nuanced dynamics of how external stimuli, such as time pressure, influence the intricate logical reasoning processes modeled by the DDM.
-This multi-step approach allows us to bridge the gap between logical reasoning agents, human performance, and the fine-grained representation of logical reasoning processes under dynamic stimuli.
+We describe details of the first two steps in Section. \ref{subsection: step 1,2}. and the last two steps in Section. \ref{subsection: step 3,4}.